hwang2006/CUDA-Accelerated-Computing/README.md

 ## Requirements

-- CMake 3.18+
+- CMake 3.18+ (tested with 3.26.2)
-- C++14 compatible compiler
+- C++14 compatible compiler (tested with g++/gcc 10.2.0)
 - CUDA Toolkit 11.0+ (tested with CUDA 12.1)
-- OpenMP for CPU parallel implementations
+- OpenMP (comes with GCC) for CPU parallel implementations
-- MPI implementation (e.g., OpenMPI 4.x) for multi-node examples
+- MPI implementation (tested with OpenMPI 4.1.1) for multi-node examples
 - OpenCV 4.x (optional for image processing examples)

 ## Building the Project